Street Markets In London for fabulous food, vintage & more

-The Market has been in existence for 150 years these days it’s a small food market with up to 50 stalls presenting some of the best street food in London but it is only open Monday to Friday lunchtimes.
+The Market has been in existence for 150 years these days it’s a small food market with up to 50 stalls presenting some of the best street food in London but it is only open Monday to Friday at lunchtime.

-Featuring every kind of food you can think of, loads of vegetarian and vegan options, Indian, Thai, Mexico, Turkish, Brazilian, and pies – oh god the pies.
+Featuring every kind of food you can think of, loads of vegetarian and vegan options, Indian, Thai, Mexican, Turkish, Brazilian, and pies – oh god the pies.

 Nearest Tube Station: Barbican / Old Street

 #13 Covent Garden

 It wouldn’t be an article on great London Markets without mentioning Covent Garden.
 A London landmark since the early days this beautiful market has reinvented itself and is now a tourist destination for serious shoppers.

 On Mondays, it is full of stalls selling collectables and antiques and from Tuesday to Sunday, it hosts everything from soaps to nuts.